rerdavies/pipedal/README.md

 There is some reason to beleive that there are outstanding issues with the Broadcom 2711 PCI Express bus drivers on Rasbian realtime kernels, but as of September 2021, this is still a research issue.
 If you are brave, there is strong annecdotal evidence that these issues arise when the Pi 4 PCI-express bus goes into and out of power-saving mode, which can be prevented by building a realtime kernel with all power-saving options disabled.
 But this is currently unconfirmed speculation.
 And building realtime kernels is well outside the scope of this document. (source: a youtube video on horrendously difficult bugs encountered while supporting RT_PREEMPT, by one of the RT_PREEMPT team members).

 For the meantime, for best results, log off from your Raspberry Pi, and use the web interface only.

+You may also want to watch out for temperature throttling of the CPUs.
+PiPedal displays the current CPU temperature in the bottom-right corner of the display.
+The system will reduce CPU speed in order prevent damage to the system if the CPU temperature goes above 70C (perhaps above 60C).
+The Pi 400 already has good heat sinks, so you shouldn't run into problems when running on a Pi 400.
+If you run into throttling problems on a Raspberry Pi 4, you may want to buy and install a heat sink (ridiculously cheap), or install a cooling fan.
+As a temporary work-around, you can orient the Raspberry Pi 4 board vertically, which can provide a real and meaningful reduction in CPU temperature.

 ## Configuring PiPedal After Installation